 • the child does not fix his head well, cannot hold it even at 3 months;

-• the muscles of the crumbs are weak, which is why the limbs look like "noodles";
+• the baby’s muscles are weak, which is why the limbs look like “noodles”;

-• the child does not roll over on his side, does not crawl, cannot fix his eyes on the toy and does not take toys in his hands, even if he is already 6-7 months old;
+• the child does not roll over on his side, does not crawl, cannot fix his gaze on a toy and does not take toys in his hands, even if he is already 6-7 months old;

-• unconditioned reflexes, with which every child is born (and which should normally disappear by six months), continue to persist after 6 months;
+• unconditioned reflexes with which every child is born (and which normally should disappear by six months) continue to persist even after 6 months;

 • the limbs are spastically tense and do not relax, sometimes spasms occur in “attacks”;